 Margery, or Molly as she was commonly known, was Josephine’s eldest daughter.
 After graduating from Newnham College, Cambridge, she became a social worker in London and later a probation officer for Shoreditch and Toynbee Hall Juvenile Courts and Shoreditch and Finsbury District until her tragically early death in 1938 at the age of 41.

 Molly’s will left a fund to be used to establish a charity in memory of her mother, Josephine Wolf, which would benefit disadvantaged young people primarily in London but also across the UK.
-Molly was inspired by Josephine to help those in difficult circumstances, and evidently Molly’s work as a probation officer in London alerted her to the great needs of those young people who come into contact with the youth justice system.
+Molly was inspired by Josephine to help those in difficult circumstances, and evidently her work as a probation officer in London alerted her to the great needs of those young people who come into contact with the youth justice system.
 Molly’s vision was that, in the future, there would be young people facing challenges who could perhaps transform their lives if given the right sort of help.
-Molly made her will in 1933 and her vision is just as relevant today, some 80 years later.
+She made her will in 1933 and her vision is just as relevant today, some 80 years later.
 It was Molly’s wish that the trustees of the charity should include officers from relevant institutions, and consequently the trustee body includes members with extensive experience of working with young people in difficulty.

 Molly’s sister Georgette died in 2003 and the Josephine Wolf Trust was registered with the Charity Commission on 26 January 2007.